CrisLeaf/CrisLeaf/README.md

 ---

 # Fun fact
-🚀 Currently trying to *ethically hack the trading world* with Python and AI.
+🚀 Currently trying to *ethically hack the trading world* with AI.